Exikle/Artemis-Cluster/README.md

 ## Node Setup Instructions

-Copy the join command's out put, should look something like this:
+Copy the join command's output, should look something like this:

     $ sudo kubeadm join 10.10.0.101:6443 --token randomtoken \
         --discovery-token-ca-cert-hash sha256:randomhash -v=5

 Run it on a node to join the node.

-**IF RESET** necessary, run the following to make life easier as root
+If resetting the node is **necessary**, run the following (to make life easier) as root

+    $ sudo su
-    kubeadm reset && \
+    # kubeadm reset && \
     systemctl stop kubelet && \
     systemctl stop docker && \
     rm -rf /var/lib/cni/ && \